rodnnnney/rodnnnney/README.md

 - 📱My current side project is a mobile app to find restaurants

-- 🌱I'm currently learning about 🎯🍃Dart/Flutter, 𝌤Dart packages, 📦AWS
+- 🌱I'm currently learning about 🎯🍃Dart/Flutter, 𝌤Dart packages, and 📦AWS

 <!--